 John T. Parsons, PhD, ATC, NCAA Sport Science Institute, USA

 Kelsey J. Picha, PhD, ATC, A.T.
 Still University, USA

 Brian G. Pietrosimone, PhD, ATC, University of North Carolina at Chapel Hill, USA

-Cameron Powden, PhD, AT, Indiana State University, USA
+Cameron Powden, PhD, AT, University of Indianapolis, USA

 Michael P. Reiman, PT, DPT, OCS, ATC, CSCS, Duke University, USA